 8. What are your treatment goals?

-Finally, it can be helpful to communicate with your psychiatrist or mental health professional any specific health goals you have for your anxiety.
+Finally, it can be helpful to communicate with your psychiatrist or mental health professional any specific treatment goals you have for your anxiety.
 When your provider knows exactly what you expect out of anxiety treatment, they will be able to more accurately support you as you begin your journey to mental wellness.

-Questions to Ask Your Psychiatrist About Anxiety
+Questions To Ask Your Psychiatrist About Anxiety

 1. What type of anxiety do I have?